- Background Information

 - The staff member will be notified of the FBT account deficit and of the appropriate course of action to be followed.

 The University may make changes to this Policy from time to time to improve the effectiveness of its operation.
-In this regard, any staff member who wishes to make any comments about this Policy may forward their suggestions to the Human Resources Advisory Service.
+In this regard, any staff member who wishes to make any comments about this Policy may forward their suggestions to Human Resources.

 8. Further Assistance